General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Preliminaries

-As a cosmological model, the closer the acceleration parameter is to one, the more spatially homogeneous the associated universe is, with homogeneity increasing the closer an observer is to the centre of expansion.
-Despite this, any FLRW$(0,\sigma,a)$ spacetime with $a \neq 1$ is still inhomogeneous and thus violates the Cosmological Principle.
-The acceleration parameter is also responsible for the rate of acceleration of the spacetime.
-In the Radiation Dominated Epoch, observational measurements suggests cosmic acceleration was small, which corresponds to an acceleration parameter only slightly larger than one.
-An FLRW$(0,\frac{1}{3},a)$ universe with an acceleration parameter close to one is thus close to the Standard Model of Cosmology in the Radiation Dominated Epoch, since the spacetime appears homogeneous close to the centre of expansion and induces a small acceleration.
-A more in-depth consideration of the cosmological applications of FLRW$(0,\sigma,a)$ spacetimes is given in \cite{JSmoller2012}.
+The closer the acceleration parameter is to one, and the closer an observer is to the centre of expansion, the closer the spacetime is to spatial homogeneity.
+Regardless, any FLRW$(\sigma,a)$ spacetime with $a\neq1$ is still inhomogeneous, and thus placing our galaxy anywhere within this spacetime would violate the Copernican principle.
+As the name suggests, the acceleration parameter is also responsible for the rate of accelerated expansion of the spacetime.
+For an observer near the centre of expansion, and an acceleration parameter only slightly larger than one, an FLRW$(\frac{1}{3},a)$ universe would appear similar to the Standard Model of Cosmology in the Radiation Dominated Epoch, that is, it would appear flat and with an accelerated expansion similar to one modelled by a small positive cosmological constant.
+Smoller and Temple give a more in-depth consideration of the cosmological implications of FLRW$(\sigma,a)$ spacetimes in \cite{ST2012A}.